 Allow or deny data access to a Network-enabled extension

 Depending on how an extension is designed, it can access either visible data in a view, or full underlying data, table and field names from data sources, and information about data source connections.
 When you add an extension, or view a dashboard with one, you're given an opportunity to allow or deny the extension to run and access this data.

 If you're viewing a dashboard with an extension that requires full data access, and that access has been denied, a message appears in place of the extension.
 If you trust the extension and want to use it, you can reset permissions and allow the extension to run.

 Select the extension in the dashboard, and from the drop-down menu in the upper-right corner, choose Reset Permissions.

 Click either Allow to let the extension run and access data, or Deny to prevent the extension from running.

-If you want to use a dashboard extension on Tableau Online or Tableau Server, direct your administrator to Manage Dashboard Extensions in Tableau Online or Manage Dashboard Extensions in Tableau Server.
+If you want to use a dashboard extension on Tableau Cloud or Tableau Server, direct your administrator to Manage Dashboard Extensions in Tableau Cloud or Manage Dashboard Extensions in Tableau Server.

 Supported web browsers for Sandboxed extensions